fastapi/fastapi/docs/en/docs/help-fastapi.md

 * <a href="https://twitter.com/tiangolo" class="external-link" target="_blank">Follow me on **Twitter**</a>.
     * Tell me how you use FastAPI (I love to hear that).
     * Hear when I make announcements or release new tools.
+    * You can also <a href="https://twitter.com/fastapi" class="external-link" target="_blank">follow @fastapi on Twitter</a> (a separate account).
 * <a href="https://www.linkedin.com/in/tiangolo/" class="external-link" target="_blank">Connect with me on **Linkedin**</a>.
     * Hear when I make announcements or release new tools (although I use Twitter more often 🤷‍♂).
 * Read what I write (or follow me) on <a href="https://dev.to/tiangolo" class="external-link" target="_blank">**Dev.to**</a> or <a href="https://medium.com/@tiangolo" class="external-link" target="_blank">**Medium**</a>.
-    * Read other ideas, articles, and about tools I have created.
+    * Read other ideas, articles, and read about tools I have created.
     * Follow me to read when I publish something new.

 ## Tweet about **FastAPI**

-<a href="https://twitter.com/compose/tweet?text=I'm loving FastAPI because... https://github.com/tiangolo/fastapi cc @tiangolo" class="external-link" target="_blank">Tweet about **FastAPI**</a> and let me and others know why you like it. 🎉
+<a href="https://twitter.com/compose/tweet?text=I'm loving @fastapi because... https://github.com/tiangolo/fastapi" class="external-link" target="_blank">Tweet about **FastAPI**</a> and let me and others know why you like it. 🎉

-I love to hear about how **FastAPI** is being used, what have you liked in it, in which project/company are you using it, etc.
+I love to hear about how **FastAPI** is being used, what you have liked in it, in which project/company are you using it, etc.

 ## Vote for FastAPI